Business types

 Start here

 The goal is not to replace professional advice.
-The goal is to help new business owners understand the basic words, steps, costs, and choices before they make decisions or speak with official agencies, banks, accountants, lawyers, tax professionals, or business advisers.
+The goal is to help new business owners understand the basic words, steps, costs, records, banking issues, payment questions, tax concepts, and setup choices before they make decisions or speak with official agencies, banks, accountants, lawyers, tax professionals, payment providers, or business advisers.

 A beginner-friendly overview of the major steps involved in turning an idea into a real business.